KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets/readme.txt

 Upgrade to [Event Tickets Plus](https://evnt.is/18th) for full WooCommerce integration to use additional payment gateways.

+Upgrade to [Event Tickets Wallet Plus](https://evnt.is/etwp) for digital tickets like Apple Wallet passes and PDF tickets.

 == 📃 Documentation ==

 All of our documentation can be found in [our knowledgebase](https://evnt.is/eu).